valadis02/fed-grid-diplo/README.md

 If you use this work, please cite:

-> Tsirindanis, C. (2026). *Byzantine Fault-Tolerant Federated Learning for Smart Energy Grids*.
+> Tsirindanis, Ch.
+(2026). *Byzantine Fault-Tolerant Federated Learning for Smart Energy Grids*.
 Diploma Thesis, School of Electrical and Computer Engineering, NTUA.